Heft in lightness: Literary icon Milan Kundera dies at 94

 The absurdity and cruelty in human relationships, and the absurd cruelty of ideologically driven state rule – Kundera threw the acid of his laughter on both in equal measure.
 Alfred Nobel’s will makes it clear that the award for literature is to be given at least as much for idealism as for literary merit.
 Not even his worst enemy can accuse Kundera of being an idealist, and it’s no surprise to me at least why in spite of many whispers and bets, he never won the Nobel.
 But all over the world, as we slowly approach the centenary of his birth, bruised and bloody laughter at totalitarianism is the most deeply lingering breath with which Milan Kundera leaves us.

-Saikat Majumdar, professor of English & Creative Writing at Ashoka University, is the author, most recently, of the novel The Middle Finger.
+(Saikat Majumdar is professor of English and Creative Writing at Ashoka University.
+His most recent novel is The Middle Finger.)